 Where to Stay in Battambang

 We were hosted for two nights in Battambang at La Villa.
-I’ve reviewed this below, along with another couple of accommodation suggestions.
 Read our full Product Review Disclosure here

 With a prime spot overlooking the River Sangker is La Villa, an old French colonial residence built in the 1930’s.
 It was purchased by an expat couple in 2004 and following extensive renovation was given a new lease of life as a seven bedroom guesthouse with a swimming pool.
 For many years it was Battambang’s only ‘luxury’ hotel and whilst many others have now been built in the city, La Villa retains the crown for the most charming, romantic, and classic place to stay.